 Why We Chose It: Those who want to travel Europe via international cheese will get solid schooling through Zingerman’s club, which covers all the classics.

 There are cheeses we hear about our whole lives, it seems, but perhaps have never truly experienced from their origins: Spain’s Manchego, Gouda from the Netherlands, Mimolette of France.
 Through solid selections of cheese classics that have stood the test of time, Zingerman’s Artisan Cheese Club gives a tour of foundational European cheeses for both those new to cheese appreciation and those yearning for a taste of their old favorites.

-Zingerman’s started out decades ago as a deli in Ann Arbor, Michigan, and eventually grew into an emporium of fine foods from all over the world.
+Zingerman’s started out in 1982 as a deli in Ann Arbor, Michigan, and eventually grew into an emporium of fine foods from all over the world.
 The shop has its own cheese cave, and cheese tastings have been a popular fixture there for years.

 Why We Chose It: California was at the front of the American artisan cheese rebirth, and you can try selections from renowned Cowgirl Creamery as well as their friends in thoughtfully curated boxes.